Pre- & Post-Op Instructions

 - For a $25 fee, we can microchip on surgery days or when we provide low cost medical services.
 The company that provides our microchips is called Save This Life.

-Do you perform surgeries on feral (or wild) cats?
+Do you perform surgeries on community (or wild) cats?

-- Yes, but we do have special admittance instructions for feral cats.
-View our Feral Cat Policies.
+- Yes, but we do have special admittance instructions for community cats.
+View our Community Cat Guidelines.

 Can spaying my pet help reduce the chances for breast (mammary gland) cancer?